 - Leadership in education outside the classroom.

-For the 2018 awards, OSSE is seeking exceptional elementary (Grades K-6) mathematics and science teachers for consideration.
+For the 2020 awards, OSSE is seeking exceptional elementary school (grades K-6) mathematics and science teachers (including computer science, technology, and engineering teachers for consideration.
 Recipients of the Presidential award receive a certificate signed by the President of the United States, invitations to a series of recognition events and professional development opportunities, a $10,000 award from the National Science Foundation, and an opportunity to build lasting partnerships with colleagues across the nation.

-Principals, teachers, parents, students, and members of the general public are encouraged to nominate exceptional elementary mathematics and science teachers by the deadline of Sunday, April 1, 2018.
-The nomination for can be found here.
-Nominations may be submitted for more than one teacher.
+Principals, teachers, parents, students, and members of the general public are encouraged to nominate exceptional elementary mathematics and science teachers by Sunday, March 1, 2020.
+[Nomination form] Nominations may be submitted for more than one teacher.
 Teachers may also initiate the application process themselves.
-Once nominated, the deadline for nominees to apply for consideration is Tuesday, May 1, 2018.
+Once nominated, the deadline for nominees to apply for consideration is Friday, May 1, 2020.

 For more information about the PAEMST award program, including eligibility criteria, please visit the official PAEMST website at PAEMST.org.